 ID30A-1 / MASSIF-1

 MASSIF-1 is a world leading unique facility for the high throughput, fully automatic characterisation and data collection of macromolecular crystals.
-The new service is not designed to replace user visits to the synchrotron, but rather to do the hard work of screening crystals or collecting routine data sets through the night, freeing researchers to spend more time on challenging data collection problems and study of the underlying biology.
+The new service is not designed to replace user visits to the synchrotron, but rather to do the hard work of screening crystals or collecting routine data sets through the night, freeing researchers to spend more time on challenging data collection problems and study the underlying biology.

 Svensson, O., Monaco, S., Popov, A. N., Nurizzo, D. & Bowler, M. W. (2015).
 Fully automatic characterization and data collection from crystals of biological macromolecules, Acta Cryst.
 D71, 1757-1767